 How we used Daniel Pink’s principles of Autonomy, Mastery and Purpose to create a happier and more productive workplace.
 We translated his principles into real strategies, trials and experiments.

 The book "the nature of software development" intents to help people to organize their thoughts about value and find ways to deliver value in software development.

 Moving from traditional project management to agile is a paradigm shift.
-From push to pull systems from a control-and-command culture to a trust culture where authority is delegated.
-A good structure with some control mechanisms will most likely help you get the wanted results quicker.
 This article discusses the role that management plays in organizations that have decided to adopt agile.
+4

 Claudio Perrone talks about continuous evolution, servant leadership, popcorn flow (continuous evolution through rapid experimentation), and doing experiments to make change more continuous.